DEFRA/water-abstraction-team/coding_conventions.md

 ### Function naming conventions for services

-The bulk of our system's business logic resides in "services", each of which typically has a single task.
-This may be an individual step of a process, or it may be marshalling this multi-stage process.
+The bulk of our system's business logic resides in "services", each of which typically performs a single task.
+This task may be an individual step of a process, or it may be marshalling the various steps of this multi-stage process.
 But either way, services tend to focus on doing one thing in particular.

 To this end, our convention is that services have a single exported function, called `go()`.
-Any functions used internally within the service should have a name starting with an underscore, to indicate that it's an internal function, and should not be exported.
+Services are allowed to have other functions; in fact we encourage it!
+But these must not be exported, and we use the common convention of starting their name with an underscore to indicate they are private.

 An example of service function naming would be as follows: